Slaphappy: A Covid-Era Commedia

 Content warnings are verbal or written notices that precede potentially sensitive content.
 Content warnings differ from spoilers because they don’t explain plot or context.
 Similar to a rating on a movie or TV show, content warnings give the audience a heads up about potentially triggering topics in the performance.
 We hope that providing the following content warnings will equip our audiences with the tools they need to engage with the performance in a meaningful and fulfilling way.

-Director of Photography - Hezekiah L. Lewis III
+Director of Photography/Editor - Hezekiah L. Lewis III

 Scenic Designer - Colin McIlvaine